Find resources from the Western Governors' Drought Forum below.

 “Drought” evokes images of dried up lakes and rivers.
 It doesn’t often conjure up images of poor air quality.
 But a lack of water can affect regional air quality in a number of ways, too.
 Find out why

 Building on the success from the first year of the Western Governors' Drought Forum, Governor Sandoval established the Nevada Drought Forum to bring together stakeholders and water managers across the state to assess the drought in Nevada, identify best practices and policy needs, and make next step recommendations to the Governor.
-MP3 recordings of the meetings are available on the website, in addition to a list of best practices identified.

 Measuring Snow to Predict Water Supply: Snow survey data provides critical information on snow pack conditions and projected water availability to water managers throughout the West.